Cos launches second-hand platform, Resell

 H&M has been increasing its focus on circular strategies in recent years having launched initiatives in rental, repair and re-commerce.
 In 2019, the company became the majority owner of Swedish re-commerce platform Sellpy after bringing its overall stake to approximately 70 percent.

-Other big-name fashion companies including German e-tail giant Zalando and US department stores Macy’s and Penneys have entered into the resale market in recent years.
+Other big-name fashion companies including German e-tail giant Zalando and US department stores Macy’s an JCpenney have entered into the resale market in recent years.

 According to second-hand fashion platform ThredUp, the US resale market is expected to be 1.5 times bigger than the fast-fashion market by 2028.